 Douglas Klayman, Ph.D.

 President and founder of Social Dynamics, LLC, Dr. Douglas Klayman is an applied sociologist.
 He is an experienced evaluation consultant and expert in the design and implementation of national and community-based evaluation studies, CATI surveys, social research studies, program evaluation, and survey training and technical assistance.
-During the past 25 years, Dr. Klayman has conducted evaluations and analyses of numerous disability employment, special education, homeless, health, and youth services programs, and serves as Project Director and/or Corporate Monitor on all Social Dynamics contracts.
-In October 2014, Dr. Klayman was appointed to the American Sociological Association Committee on the Status of Persons with Disabilities.
+During the past 34 years, Dr. Klayman has conducted evaluations and analyses of numerous disability employment, special education, homeless, health, and youth services programs, and serves as Project Director and/or Corporate Monitor on all Social Dynamics contracts.
+Dr. Klayman serves on the American Sociological Association Committee on the Status of Persons with Disabilities.